Seeking Campus Housing from Study Abroad

 For Students Who are Currently or Intending to Study Abroad:

-For students that are studying abroad, you have four options to consider regarding housing when you return.
+For students that are currently studying abroad, you have the following options to consider regarding housing when you return.
 The Office of Student Engagement will be in touch with all Fall abroad students in the beginning of November, and Spring abroad students in the middle of March.
 Please look at each of these options, depending on what you are interested in doing:

 Option 1: You will participate in the December/Spring Housing Lottery or Spring Blocking (Fall abroad not eligible for Blocking)

 Option 2: You want to be "Pulled-In" to a room with a friend (Fall abroad students only)